-Peak inverse voltage (PIV) is the largest reverse voltage a Diode is subjected to during normal operation of a rectifier circuit.
-It is a worst-case figure: the diode’s reverse-voltage rating must exceed the PIV, or the diode will be driven into Reverse breakdown every cycle and destroyed.
+Peak inverse voltage (PIV) is the largest reverse voltage a Diode sees during normal operation of a rectifier circuit.
+It’s a worst-case figure: the diode’s reverse-voltage rating has to exceed the PIV, or the diode gets driven into Reverse breakdown every cycle and destroyed.

 Why it matters

 A rectifier diode spends part of every cycle reverse biased (Reverse bias) while the rest of the circuit drives a voltage across it.
-If that voltage ever exceeds the diode’s breakdown rating, the diode conducts in reverse and overheats.
-So sizing a rectifier is not only about forward current — you must also find the maximum reverse voltage any diode sees and pick a part rated comfortably above it.
+If that voltage exceeds the diode’s breakdown rating, the diode conducts in reverse and overheats.
+So sizing a rectifier isn’t only about forward current.
+You also have to find the maximum reverse voltage any diode sees and pick a part rated comfortably above it.
 PIV is that maximum.

 PIV for each rectifier topology

-The value depends entirely on circuit topology, because what sets the reverse voltage is where the diode’s two terminals are pinned when it is off.
+The value depends entirely on topology, because what sets the reverse voltage is where the diode’s two terminals are pinned when it’s off.

-• Bridge rectifier: PIV .
+- Bridge rectifier: PIV .
 The off diodes are protected by the conducting pair, so no diode ever sees more than one peak.
-This is about half the centre-tapped value and is one of the bridge’s main advantages.
+About half the centre-tapped value, and one of the bridge’s main advantages.

-The practical takeaway: a bridge lets you use lower-voltage (cheaper, faster) diodes than a centre-tapped design for the same input peak, while the centre-tapped design forces a -rated part.
-Always derate generously — line transients can push the instantaneous reverse voltage well above the nominal .
+So a bridge lets you use lower-voltage (cheaper, faster) diodes than a centre-tapped design for the same input peak, while the centre-tapped design forces a -rated part.
+Derate generously: line transients can push the instantaneous reverse voltage well above the nominal .